feisalramar/feisalramar/README.md

 #### I'm currently -:

-- Working as a freelance software engineer.
+- Working as a Senior Programmer at Toyota Tanzania LTD.
-- Deep diving into Learning Amazon Technologies ( AWS ).
 - Open to collaborate to any project.
 <!--
 - Learning Full-time masters of Science in Computer Science.